 What we do

-PFRA works with councils to control street ‘face-to-face’ (F2F) fundraising.
+The Public Fundraising Association (PFRA) works with councils to manage street and door-to-door (F2F) fundraising.

 News and Information